geocam/geocamResponderMaps/README.rst

-The BayMaps SF Bay Common Operating Picture, now under development, is a map sharing system for emergency management, designed to help teams coordinate and improve situation awareness.
-BayMaps is a partnership of a wide variety of government agencies and companies.
-The project kickoff was a workshop sponsored by the `Association of Bay Area Governments`_ in May 2012.
+The ResponderMaps Common Operating Picture Platform, now under development, is a map sharing system for emergency management, designed to help teams coordinate and improve situation awareness.

+ResponderMaps will provide a wiki-like interface where participating organizations can share their map information using open standard formats.
+ResponderMaps' layers and live feeds will eventually support all hazards and all phases of the emergency management process.

+The first ResponderMaps pilot project is to assemble a common operating picture for emergency management in the SF Bay Area.
+We are working with a variety of agencies and companies to learn requirements and find relevant data sets.

-This repo contains the source code for the BayMaps web service, which is built on software developed by the `GeoCam Project`_.
+This repo contains the source code for the ResponderMaps web service, which is built on software developed by the `GeoCam Project`_.
 GeoCam helps disaster responders get information faster by sharing maps, photos, and other data using their mobile devices.
 The GeoCam team is part of the `NASA Ames Intelligent Robotics Group`_, and the project is funded by Google.
 GeoCam software is released open source and interoperates using open standards.

-.. _Association of Bay Area Governments: http://www.abag.ca.gov/

 .. _GeoCam Project: http://geocamshare.org/